tcartwright/tcdbtools/docs/Invoke-DBDeployAgentJob.md

 ### Example
 An example showing multiple servers with the example job script.
+An example showing multiple servers with the example job script.
+When passing "example" for the script file, this file will be used [SqlAgentJobExample.sql](/tcdbtools/sql/SqlAgentJobExample.sql)

 ```powershell
 # global variables will be overwritten by server variables with the same name